arjunvarmar/arjun-academic/projects.md

 #### **Dislocation assisted phase separation and coarsening**

+This project formed the two core chapters of my PhD thesis, on phase separation and coarsening respectively, augmented by the prescence of dislocations.

-Using a phase field dislocation dynamics model, we look at the evolution of phases around edge dislocations in an elastically homogeneous and isotropic system with a miscibility gap.
-The presence of straight dislocation in such a system with a homogeneous initial composition (outside the spinodal limit) would results in a segregation driven precipitation at the dislocation.
+First, using a phase field dislocation dynamics model, we looked at the evolution of phases around edge dislocations in an elastically homogeneous and isotropic system that had a spinodal in its phase diagram.
+The presence of straight dislocation in such a system with a homogeneous initial composition (outside the spinodal limit) resulted in a segregation-driven precipitation at the dislocation.
 For a striaght dislocation, the precipitate would look like a cylinder with a 'cardioid' cross-section.

 <figure align="center">